Hydrogenase mimic: Examples of bio-mimetic compounds inspired in hydrogenase

 However, obtaining bio-mimetic compounds able to hydrogen production on an industrial scale still is elusive.
 For that reason, the research of this topic is a hot spot in science which has taken the efforts of researchers around the world.
 Recently a review of the works done in bio-mimetic compounds was published by Schilter et al..
 Showing that some studies have got promising results in bio-mimetic compounds synthesized in laboratory.

 Molecular modeling of bio-mimetic compounds of hydrogenases assisted with software

 Recently the possibility of study such compounds using molecular modeling assisted by informatic software has opened new possibilities in the study of the redox reaction of biomimetic compounds.
-For example, using "Density Functional Theory" (DFT) computer modeling made it possible to propose a catalytic pathway of H2 binding on the catalytic center of hydrogenase (Greco).
+For example, using "Density Functional Theory" (DFT) computer modeling made it possible to propose a pathway for H2 binding and splitting on the catalytic center of a hydrogenase active site model (Greco).
 Other example of the application of computational modeling in the study of hydrogenases is the work done by Breglia et al., whose results shows the chemical pathway of how oxygen inhibited the redox reaction of [NiFe] hydrogenases.